oxc-project/oxc/README.md

 Found 470 errors.
 ```

-On my Intel i7 6-core, the linter is around 80 times faster than ESLint.
+On my Intel i7 6-core, the linter is around 84 times faster than ESLint.
+But we'll get slightly slower as we add more features.

 See [benchmark](./benchmark/) for details.

 ### Try it out yourself!